awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 task.

 .. note:: Use the :code:`-ProfileName` common parameter to specify a profile.
-This parameter is equivalent to the :code:`-StoredCredentials` parameter in earlier |TWPALL| releases.
+This parameter is equivalent to the :code:`-StoredCredentials` parameter in earlier Tools for PowerShell releases.
 For backward compatibility, :code:`-StoredCredentials` is still supported.

 Default profile (recommended)